diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ## Zendesk Administrative Contact
 ___

-<a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need support with Zendesk">Email us</a> if you need support with Zendesk or any other inquiries.
+<a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need support with Zendesk">Email us</a> if you need support with Zendesk or any other Zendesk-related inquiries.

 ___
 ## Create a Zendesk Account